Hutchins-RAs/FIM/README.md

 ### Completing an update

-Once the adjustments to `data/forecast.xlsx` and the results are confirmed you need to merge the `update-{month}-{year}` folder you've been working on to the `main` branch.
+Once the adjustments to `data/forecast.xlsx` and the results are confirmed you need to commit and push your changes.
 Make sure to write a meaningful commit message such as `"2021 Q4 update finalized"` to make it easy to browse the repository at the point in time in which that update was finalized.